-For more advice on how to safely use essential oils for colds and congestions, I reached out to Dr. Celine Thum, medical director at ParaDocs Worldwide INC. According to Dr. Thum, it’s always best to seek medical attention if you’re sick.
-“Always make sure to tell your doctor if you plan on [using] homeopathic therapies for symptom relief, like essential oils” she advises.
+For more advice on how to safely use essential oils for colds and congestion symptoms, I reached out to Dr. Celine Thum, medical director at ParaDocs Worldwide INC. According to Dr. Thum, it’s best to first seek medical attention when you're sick.
+“Always make sure to tell your doctor if you plan on [using] homeopathic therapies for symptom relief, like essential oils,” she advises.

-As a certified aromatherapist myself, safety is my number one priority when suggesting essential oils to aid in treating colds and congestion — the reason being that these plant extracts are actually incredibly potent.
+As a certified aromatherapist, safety is my number-one priority when suggesting essential oils — the reason being that these plant extracts are actually incredibly potent.
 None of the essential oils on this list should be inhaled by infants, elderly persons, or nursing mothers.
 “Some oils have active ingredients that may be too much for children or unsafe for developing fetuses,” Dr. Thum explains.

-Now that you have some of the background information, let's geek out on some of the best homeopathic remedies for colds and congestion.
+Now that you have some safety and background information, take a look at some of the best homeopathic remedies for colds and congestion.

 A refreshing, light scent that will open up your mind and your nasal passage, eucalyptus essential oil is an amazing aid for congestion.
 Being an expectorant, it’s going to break up mucus and finally give you the disgusting results you’re craving when you blow your nose.
 Interestingly enough, it may make you pee, which is a good thing, because this essential oil is antiviral and antibacterial, so it helps stimulate circulation and detox the body.
 People feeling cloudy-headed will particularly enjoy that eucalyptus balances energy, aids in concentration, and cools down both the mind and body.